-Many items are started, but not yet finalized.
-Other items are awaiting additional support (e.g., contract support) that is expected during FY 2023.
+66% of actions items are completed and the remaining items are started, but not yet finalized.
+Some items are awaiting final sign-off, which is expected during FY 2024.

 5. For the planned activities that were completed, please describe the actual impact of those activities toward eliminating the barrier(s).